The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 Marks all tanks and healers or all DPS with a Sparkfledged pointing towards a cardinal direction.
 These will spawn on their location and emit a large conal AoE in the indicated direction.

+**Experimental Ashplume**

+The boss will cast either eight small dark orbs or one large dark orb when the castbar finishes.
+* Eight small dark orbs: all players are marked with an AoE, so spread out.
+* One large dark orb: One tank and one healer will be marked with a stack marker, so stack - melee with tanks, ranged with healers.

 **Experimental Gloryplume**

-The boss will do an **Experimental Fireplume** mechanic, then summon eight small dark orbs or one large dark orb.
+The boss will do an **Experimental Fireplume** mechanic, then an **Experimental Ashplume** mechanic.
+Both mechanics will be shown in order, and then executed, so wait for both to show before moving.
-* Eight small dark orbs: all players are marked with an AoE, so spread after Fireplume.
-* One large dark orb: One tank and one healer will be marked with a stack marker, so stack after Fireplume.

 **Fountain of Fire**